 Sign Languages and "Lip Reading"

 There are, however, deaf people who do not use sign language.
 These people have generally been raised in the oral tradition, meaning that they were taught to speak vocally, and to "read the lips" of others.
 This tradition was more common throughout most of the 20th century.
 It wasn't until the 1970s that educators began to seriously question this approach, and to encourage the use of sign language as a primary means of communication.
-Sign language itself was not even recognized as a language by most people in the field, including many of the deaf who used it.
-Sign language was often thought of as a system of gestures that did not fulfill the complete functionality of a true language.
-More recent studies have confirmed that not only does sign language have a complete syntax and grammar structure of a true language, but it also activates the same neural pathways and brain activities that all other languages do.
+Sign language itself was not even recognized as a language by many people in the field, and many thought it lacked the functionality of a true language.
+Today we understand that sign language has a complete syntax and grammar structure, and that it activates the same neural pathways and brain activities as all other languages.

-The result of these findings has sparked a heated controversy between the proponents of the oral tradition and the proponents of sign language immersion.
+Controversy exists between the proponents of the oral tradition and the proponents of sign language immersion.
 Proponents of the oral tradition seek to encourage deaf individuals to be a part of mainstream society.
 The assumption is that deaf people will be more acceptable and accessible to people who are not deaf if the deaf can carry on "normal" conversations with them.
-To a certain extent this is true, but the biggest downside to this approach is that lip-reading is an inexact art of intuition and guesswork.
-Lip-readers are able to reliably understand about 40-60% of what others say, and must fill in the blanks for the rest of the conversation—even after years of training and practice.
+The biggest downside to this approach is that lip-reading is an inexact art of intuition and guesswork.
+Lip-readers are able to reliably understand about 40-60% of what others say and must fill in the blanks for the rest of the conversation—even after years of training and practice.

-When you branch out to France, Sweden, South America, and Asia, the differences are even more pronounced.
+When you branch out to Europe, South America, and Asia, the differences are even more pronounced.
 Asian sign languages have almost nothing in common with American or European sign languages, and have no common linguistic root.
-There have been some attempts to make an international version of sign language, known as Gestuno, but this committee-developed system of signing is inferior to the world's richer natural sign languages and has seen only limited use.
+Despite attempts to create and adopt an international sign language known as Gestuno, there is not one kind of sign language that is universally understood.

-Now, the fact that there are many different sign languages around the world is not really a matter of disability access so much as it is a matter of internationalization, but the fact that there are vast differences between the sign languages of those who can read the same spoken language (e.g. English) is very much a matter of disability access.
-The common thread between those who speak ASL, BSL, and Auslan is not sign language, it is English—even when you take into consideration the regional differences of spelling and some vocabulary words.
+The fact that there are many different sign languages around the world is not really a matter of disability access so much as it is a matter of internationalization.
+The common thread between those who speak ASL, BSL, and Auslan is not sign language, it is English—even after considering the regional differences of spelling and usage.